emarsden/pg-el/README.md

 - Parsing various PostgreSQL types including integers, floats, array types, numerical ranges, JSON and JSONB objects into their native Emacs Lisp equivalents.
 The parsing support is user-extensible.
-Support for the HSTORE, pgvector and PostGIS extensions.
+Support for the HSTORE, pgvector, PostGIS, BM25 extensions.

 - Connections over TCP or (on Unix machines) a local Unix socket.